PODCAST: JANICE VAN DER ZWAAN – NORTH QUEENSLAND AIRPORTS HEALTH AND SAFETY ADVISOR

-“And that’s why I like working with an organisation like NQA because it’s an organisation that does see health and safety as an investment in the viability and the future of the product, in this case being two airports.
 There is a justifiable community expectation that we look after them and we take that responsibility very, very seriously and I’d say the movement into that space has been quite significant.”

 Recounting a time as a zookeeper when a manager said “who the hell does she think she is , she’s just a woman”, she says a great deal has changed since she started her career in the late 1970s.